KimikaTeorikoa/python-notes-tccm/contents/printing.md

 some basic knowledge on Input/Output in the Chapter on [Python fundamentals](fundamentals.md).
-In this chapter, we give a closer look on how to print messages and results to the screen  and files with a proper format, as well as how to read data from files.
+In this chapter, we give a closer look on how to print messages and results to the screen  and files with a proper format.

 ## The `print` function